Creating Order through Clear Assignments in the PIM Database

 Free Tags

-This is a possible way to give each respective tool a clear task and criteria.
-This way, it is always clear for all filterings and also later exports, searches, classifications, what they are used for and how they can be utilized.
-It is important that no mixed forms of the tools are allowed.
-It must be absolutely clear systematically what they can be used for and, conversely, much more important, what they absolutely cannot be used for.
+This is a possible way that gives each tool a clear task and criteria.
+Thus, it is always clear for all filtering and also for later exports, searches, classifications, what they are used for and how they can be utilized.
+Important in this regard: No hybrid forms of the tools are allowed.
+It must be absolutely clear systemically what they are permitted to be used for and conversely, much more importantly, for what they must not be used.

 Flexibility of a Professional System Thanks to Custom Fields

-Every application case has its own specifications.
-Every situation is different, yet there are many similarities.
-To meet this requirement, a system of this kind must be highly flexible.
+Every application case has its own requirements.
+Each situation is different, yet there are many commonalities.
+To meet this demand, a system of this kind must be highly flexible.
 It is not enough to work with template or master structures.
-Flexibility beyond master data must be absolutely ensured in the PIM database.
-Custom fields allow for this flexibility.
-Our system can be expanded without limits with custom fields and offers several types of fields to choose from.
+The flexibility beyond the master data must be absolutely ensured in the PIM database.
+Custom fields allow this flexibility.
+Our system can be expanded without limit with custom fields and offers several field types to choose from.

 Custom Fields in Use

-Since we can integrate dynamicDAM® into dynamicPIM®, custom fields are also possible in media data management.
-In the PIM system, they are already mandatory, as all master data fields are based on it.
-With this function, data can be structured as flexibly as possible.
-The principle extends to the selection of the field type, an assignment to a tab in the system, and – if necessary – a refined permission for each individual field.
-Thus, we fulfill every application scenario one can imagine.
-From a highly complex structure to a quick and simple basic system.
+As we can integrate dynamicDAM® into dynamicPIM®, custom fields are also possible in media data management.
+In the PIM system, they are already mandatory, as all master data fields rely on it.
+With this function, data can be structured flexibly at the highest level.
+The principle extends to the selection of field types, an assignment to a tab in the system, and – if necessary – a refined permission for each individual field.
+This way, we fulfill every application scenario imaginable.
+From a highly complex structure to a quick and simple base system.

-Once this cognitive effort is mastered, data can be labeled using filters, tags, or types.
-This way, you can find your desired data in the system faster, which in turn leads to an efficient workflow.
+Once this conceptual work has been mastered, data can be marked using filter, tag, or type.
+This allows you to find your desired data in the system faster, leading to an efficient workflow.

 Sounds simple?
 It is.
-And how that looks in practice, we are happy to show you in a personal consultation.
+And we would be happy to show you how this looks in practice in a personal consultation.

 Creating Order through Clear Assignments in the PIM Database

 Order is half of life.
-There is more truth in this old proverb than often assumed.
+This old proverb contains more truth than is often assumed.
 Especially when it comes to structuring data.
-When data is clearly assigned, a PIM or DAM system can process and output it efficiently.
-Thanks to clever functions, structuring data in a PIM database or in the DAM becomes very simple.
+If they are clearly assigned, a PIM or DAM system can process and distribute them efficiently.
+With clever functions, structuring data in a PIM database or in the DAM is quite simple.
 We will introduce you to these features from our dynamicPIM® in more detail.

-The filter function is a classic that allows you to easily structure data.
-Filters are extremely powerful due to multi-filtering and can thus cover all filter scenarios.
+The filter function is a classic, allowing you to easily structure data.
+Filters are extremely powerful through multi-filtering and can thus cover all filter scenarios.
 In dynamicPIM®, there are also filter levels that allow multi-filtering across all products.
-These are the central search and structure labels for the PIM database.
+These are the central search and structural labels for the PIM database.

 Multi-Filtering and Up to 5 Levels

 Our systems structure by tags, not by folders.
-This approach is much more modern and sensible, as it allows any form of cross-linking.
-And you often need this.
-Up to 5 such levels are possible, and each user can save their sets individually.
-Everything else would make the application significantly more complex and violate our usability principle .
+This approach is significantly more modern and practical, as it allows for any form of cross-linking.
+And you often need that.
+Up to 5 such levels are possible, and every user can save their sets individually.
+Everything else would make the application considerably more complex and violate our usability principle.

 A Meaningful Structuring Takes Time

-A DAM or PIM database requires time and resources that you must provide.
-Or you can let us develop it.
-In the beginning, it is the most important step to have a system that makes clear and structured processes easy to understand through its clear storage.
-Additionally, it significantly facilitates finding relevant data.
+A DAM or PIM database requires time and resources, which you need to provide.
+Or you can have us work it out.
+At the beginning, it is the most important step to have a system that makes clear and distinct processes easy to understand through its structured storage.
+This also significantly simplifies finding relevant data.

-Free and predefined tags allow for another level of classification in data structuring.
-There are different forms of tags: Free tags are typical labels that each user can define freely.
+Free and predefined tags allow another level of classification in data structuring.
+There are different forms of tags: free tags are typical labels that any user can define freely.
 They are stored in the system and also suggested to other users.
 Predefined tags are set centrally by the system.
-They cannot be freely defined by users and usually follow a fixed media structure storage concept.
+They cannot be defined freely by users and usually follow a fixed media structure storage concept.

-In addition to filters and tagging, dynamicPIM® and dynamicDAM® also have the function of types.
+In addition to filters and tagging, there are also the function of types in dynamicPIM® and dynamicDAM®.
 With these types, we create clear assignments.
-They are the “baskets” of our file structure or comparable to various types of coffee.
-Freely based on the concept of “There can be only one.”, they are clearly defined.
+They are the "baskets" of our file structure or comparable to different coffee varieties.
+According to the concept "There can be only one.", they are clearly defined.
 A product cannot be assigned to multiple types.
-This requires a clear structural concept from the very beginning.
-It pays off enormously if one considers this conceptually and has structured it thoughtfully.
+This requires a clear structural conception from the outset.
+It pays off enormously when this is considered conceptually and structured thoughtfully.

-Structuring Data in the PIM Database – An Illustrative Example:
+Structuring Data in the PIM Database – a Practical Example:

 Multi-Select Filter